haru-ish/RabbitHabit/README.md

 ![RabbitHabit-Logo](https://github.com/haru-ish/RabbitHabit/blob/master/frontend/src/assets/images/rabbit.svg)

 ## Introduction
-**Rabbit Habit** is an app for recording daily mood and habits.
+**Rabbit Habit** is an app for tracking your daily mood and habits.

 Recording your mood on a daily basis can help you to understand your current mental state.

-This app will support you to create habits that will keep you in good mental shape.
+This app will help you to create habits that will keep you in good mental shape.

 Record whether you have done the good habits along with how you feel today!